jmars319/JAMARQ-Digital/content/case-studies/midway-music-hall/mmh-casestudy-full-public.md

-VERSION 1 — FULL PUBLIC-FACING CASE STUDY

 Midway Music Hall

 Custom Website, Seating System, and Admin Platform

-Project Overview

 Client: Midway Music Hall, Midway NC
 Project Type: Full website rebuild and custom venue operations system
-Timeline: November to December 2025
+Timeline: November–December 2025
 Launch: December 1, 2025

-Midway Music Hall needed a modern website that could support real event operations without relying on third-party ticketing platforms or recurring software fees.
-The goal was not just a visual redesign, but a dependable system that reflected how the venue actually runs shows, manages seating, and communicates with customers.

-JAMARQ delivered a fully custom platform combining a public-facing website with a secure admin workspace for staff.
-The system supports event scheduling, interactive seating layouts, reservation requests, media management, and automated notifications, all deployed on shared hosting and validated under live use.

 ⸻

+Project Overview

+Midway Music Hall needed more than a visual refresh.
+The venue required a dependable, long-term system that reflected how shows are actually scheduled, how reserved seating is handled in practice, and how staff communicate with customers day to day—without relying on third-party ticketing platforms or recurring SaaS fees.

+JAMARQ delivered a fully custom platform combining a public-facing website with a secure admin workspace built specifically for venue operations.
+The system supports event scheduling, recurring series management, interactive seating layouts, reservation requests, media handling, and automated notifications, all deployed on shared hosting and validated under live use.

+This was not a template site.
+It was an operational system designed to be trusted.

+⸻

 The Challenge

-The venue’s previous website was informational only.
-As show volume increased, several operational gaps became clear:
+The previous website was informational only.
+As event volume increased, several operational gaps became increasingly costly:
 	•	No centralized event management
 	•	No digital representation of reserved seating
 	•	Manual handling of seat requests via phone and email
 	•	No admin interface for staff
 	•	No audit trail or request history
+	•	High risk of seat conflicts and human error
 	•	Limited performance and accessibility safeguards

-These constraints created unnecessary risk and overhead for staff and made it difficult for customers to understand availability before reaching out.
+Staff had to mentally track availability, copy details between systems, and answer the same questions repeatedly.
+Customers had no clear visibility into seating before reaching out.

 ⸻

 Objectives
 	•	Create a clear, modern public website
 	•	Centralize event scheduling and visibility
+	•	Support recurring events without duplication
 	•	Introduce an intuitive reserved seating request flow
 	•	Prevent seat conflicts through enforceable logic
+	•	Protect existing reservations from accidental admin actions
 	•	Automate staff notifications
 	•	Provide a secure admin interface for daily operations
 	•	Optimize performance for shared hosting